stevedepp/bqml/README.md

 #

-> ... model evaluations.
-Model evaluations
+> training indicators, and ...

 @GCP